marioja/jai-tools/jai-util/readme.md

 ## To run

-Download the jai-util.jar in the dist folder and invoke it using a Java 8 update 40 or later runtime as follow:
+Download the jai-util-self.jar in the dist folder and invoke it using a Java 8 update 40 or later runtime as follow:

-`java -jar jai-util.jar`
+`java -jar jai-util-self.jar`